 These strawberry cream truffles combine two amazing flavours, chocolate & strawberry.
-These raw treats are amazing and are gluten, dairy and refined sugar free
+These easy-to-make raw chocolates are gluten free, dairy free and refined sugar free.

 This is a fairly simple recipe to make, but it does involve a few steps as the strawberry mixture is quite soft initially, so it needs to firm up a bit (but not too much) before you can roll into the truffles.